tdzienniak/entropy/README.md

 __Note: this engine is still in active developement.
-It lacks many tests and breaking API changes are very likely to happen.
+It lacks many tests, documentation is not complete and breaking API changes are very likely to happen.
 It is not production ready, but I was able to build a few games with it, so if you want to experiment or help with developement, you are welcome.__

 Entropy
 =======